TuckerTucker/tkr-bluesky-embed/README.md

 - Required `actor` parameter in API requests
 - Updated response formats
 - Proper error handling for API responses
+- Full support for image and video embedding
+- Video playback using HLS (HTTP Live Streaming)

+### Media Support

+The embed supports all media types from Bluesky posts:

+- **Images**: Displays with proper aspect ratios, alt text, and responsive layouts for multiple images
+- **Videos**: Plays using HLS.js for cross-browser compatibility, preserves aspect ratios, and provides fallbacks
+- **External Links**: Renders as rich preview cards with thumbnails when available
+- **Quote Posts**: Properly formats and displays nested posts

 ## Troubleshooting